awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman.md

 Postman is a popular tool for testing APIs in an easy\-to\-use graphical environment\.
 You can use Postman to send API requests to any REST API, and to receive responses to your requests\.
 Using Postman is a convenient way to test and troubleshoot the calls that you make to the Amazon Pinpoint API\.
 This tutorial includes procedures for setting up and using Postman with Amazon Pinpoint\.

 **Note**
 Postman is developed by a third\-party company\.
 It isn't developed or supported by Amazon Web Services \(AWS\)\.
-To learn more about using Postman, or for assistance with issues related to Postman, see the [Support Center](https://www.getpostman.com/support) on the Postman website\.
+To learn more about using Postman, or for assistance with issues related to Postman, see the [Support center](https://www.getpostman.com/support) on the Postman website\.

-## About This Tutorial<a name="tutorials-using-postman-about"></a>
+## About this tutorial<a name="tutorials-using-postman-about"></a>

 This section contains an overview of this tutorial\.